lvshuiyiqing/instcov-1/README.md

 InstCov is a Clang-based instrumentation tool for branch coverage and MCDC coverage recording.

-## Prerequisites

-Since InstCov uses uuid_generate in Linux, please make sure you have `libuuid.so` installed, which is included in debian package `uuid-dev`.

 ## Basic Usage

 To use the tool, you need to follow these steps: